‘The clock is ticking’: Eviction crisis still looms without federal rent relief, advocates and local authorities say

 Some called for an eviction moratorium, freezing all efforts to shove people from their housing as the pandemic raged.
 Some called for rent-relief programs.
 In March, the federal Cares Act enacted a four-month moratorium on evictions from rental properties that receive federal subsides or other government financial backing.

 The pandemic hit a national housing market that was already unforgiving for low-income renters.
-In the past decade, four million affordable housing units have dropped out of the market; the National Low Income Housing Coalition says 20.8 million renter households were cost-burdened in 2018 — meaning that tenants were spending more than 30 percent of their total income on rent.
+In the past decade, 4 million affordable-housing units have dropped out of the market; the National Low Income Housing Coalition says 20.8 million renter households were cost-burdened in 2018 — meaning that tenants were spending more than 30 percent of their total income on rent.

-In recent months, more renters are borrowing money or using credit cards for their housing; and more are failing to pay at all, according to the National Multifamily Housing Council.
+In recent months, more renters are borrowing money or using credit cards for their housing, and more are failing to pay at all, according to the National Multifamily Housing Council.

 “They are pulling out all the stops to stay where they are, including selling plasma or borrowing money from loan sharks,” Shamus Roller, the executive director of the National Housing Law Project, said before the new eviction moratorium was announced.
 “There are going to be millions of evictions this fall without more government action.”

-The federal moratorium — issued through the Centers for Disease Control and Prevention — differs from some local moratoriums, including pal in that it requires renters to apply for the protection.
-The policy is for Americans who make under $99,000 or couples earning below $198,000, annually.
+The federal moratorium — issued through the Centers for Disease Control and Prevention — differs from some local moratoriums, including in that it requires renters to apply for the protection.
+The policy is for Americans who make under $99,000 or couples earning below $198,000 annually.
 Applicants have to prove they attempted to pay rent and also sought existing federal housing aid.
 The moratorium does not waive late fees or other penalties.

-With rent relief currently left to local authorities, how those government action look in the Washington area varies across the region’s three jurisdictions.
+With rent relief currently left to local authorities, what those government actions entail in the Washington area vary across the region’s three jurisdictions.

 In August, the Aspen Institute Financial Security Program and the COVID-19 Eviction Defense Project released a report in conjunction with the National Low Income Housing Coalition.
 By analyzing pre-covid eviction trends and the projected job losses tied to the pandemic, the report sketched the possible size of the problem in all 50 states and D.C.
 According to the findings, as many as 57,000 D.C. households are under threat of eviction by the end of the year.

 Mayor Muriel E. Bowser (D) and the D.C.
-Council have halted evictions and late fees during and 60 days after the mayor’s public health emergency for coronavirus.
+Council have halted evictions and late fees during and 60 days after the mayor’s public health emergency for the coronavirus.
 The city has also moved forward with a number of proposals to relieve the economic pressure.

 “We have stepped up for a rent assistance program using our current federal dollars to do tenant-based rent assistance, and that is working with tenants in smaller affordable house buildings, where we are assisting with up to six months of rent assistance not only to stabilize the tenants but the building,” said Donaldson, the DHCH head.
 “We are also providing rent assistance under the Cares Act funding via HUD, and that is providing up to six months of rent assistance and rent arrears coverage.”